 Groundwater is water that exists in the saturated zone beneath the Earth's surface that collects and flows through aquifers.
 Groundwater is an essential resource that functions to recharge surface water and is used for drinking, irrigation, and industrial purposes.
-Groundwater typically DRAFT
+Groundwater typically can be described in terms of depth from the surface, aquifer or well capacity, water quality, recharge rate, and surrounding geologic formations.